island-is/island.is/libs/auth-api-lib/seeders/README.md

 Please keep in mind the order of filenames if there are dependencies between seed migrations in the same release.

-## Error handling and create/update logic
+## Error Handling and Create/Update Logic

 These helpers will generally catch and log database errors that correspond to unique index conflicts.

 This means that it's generally safe to define the same data in a seed migration as well as in the IDS admin.
 The migration will ignore any data that already exists.

-It works on a row by row basis.
+It works on a row-by-row basis.
 The migration will not update any existing data, but it will add new rows/relations when they don't exist.

-> Let's say you specify a client X in a seed migration that is allowed to use scopes A and B. If client X is already defined in `dev` with scope A when the migration runs, it will only add scope B as an allowed scope for client X. The seed migration may still create client X on `staging` and `prod` if it doesn't exist already.
+> For example, if you specify a client X in a seed migration that is allowed to use scopes A and B, and client X is already defined in `dev` with scope A when the migration runs, it will only add scope B as an allowed scope for client X. The seed migration may still create client X on `staging` and `prod` if it doesn't already exist.